jessicalynch/csc250-final-project/READMETOO.md

 The data printed by the function includes:

 * Your current linked list
-* Stats on all cities in list
+* Stats on all cities in your list

 Example output file: